-14 One of the most difficult ethical issues for lawyers representing children occurs when the child is able to express a position and does so, but the lawyer 15 believes that the position chosen is wholly inappropriate or could result in 16 17 serious injury to the child.
-This is particularly likely to happen with respect to 18 an abused child whose home is unsafe, but who desires to remain or return 19 home.
-A child may desire to live in a dangerous situation because it is all the 20 child knows, because of a feeling of blame or of responsibility to take care of a 21 parent, or because of threats or other reasons to fear the parent.
+[1] One of the most difficult ethical issues for lawyers representing children occurs when the child is able to express a position and does so, but the lawyer believes that the position chosen is wholly inappropriate or could result in serious injury to the child.
+This is particularly likely to happen with respect to an abused child whose home is unsafe, but who desires to remain or return home.
+A child may desire to live in a dangerous situation because it is all the child knows, because of a feeling of blame or of responsibility to take care of a parent, or because of threats or other reasons to fear the parent.
 The child may choose to deal with a known situation rather than risk the unknown.
-22

-It should be remembered in this context that the lawyer is bound to pursue the client's objectives only through means permitted by law and ethical rules.
-The lawyer may be subject personally to sanctions for taking positions that are not well grounded in fact and warranted by existing law or a good faith argument for the extension, modification, or reversal of existing law.
+[2] It should be remembered in this context that the lawyer is bound to pursue the client's objectives only through means permitted by law and ethical rules.
+The lawyer may be subject personally to sanctions for taking positions that are not well grounded in fact and warranted by existing law or a good-faith argument for the extension, modification, or reversal of existing law.

-29 In most cases the ethical conflict involved in asserting a position that 30 would seriously endanger the child, especially by disclosure of privileged 31 information, can be resolved through the lawyer's counseling function, if the 32 lawyer has taken the time to establish rapport with the child and gain that 33 child's trust.
-While the lawyer should be careful not to apply undue pressure to a child, the lawyer's advice and guidance can often persuade the child to 34 change a dangerous or imprudent position or at least identify alternative 35 choices in case the court denies the child's first choice.
-36
+[3] In most cases the ethical conflict involved in asserting a position that would seriously endanger the child, especially by disclosure of privileged information, can be resolved through the lawyer's counseling function, if the lawyer has taken the time to establish rapport with the child and gain the child's trust.
+While the lawyer should be careful not to apply undue pressure to the child, the lawyer's advice and guidance can often persuade the child to change a dangerous or imprudent position or at least identify alternative choices in case the court denies the child's first choice.

-If the child cannot be persuaded, the lawyer has a duty to safeguard the child's interests by requesting appointment of a Guardian ad Litem.
+[4] If the child cannot be persuaded, the lawyer has a duty to safeguard the child's interests by requesting appointment of a Guardian ad Litem.
 As a practical matter, this may not adequately protect the child if the danger to the child was revealed only in a confidential disclosure to the lawyer, because the Guardian ad Litem may never learn of the disclosed danger.

-1 Rule 32:1.14 provides that "when the lawyer reasonably believes that the 2 client has diminished capacity, is at risk of substantial physical, financial, or 3 other harm unless action is taken, and cannot adequately act in the client's 4 own interest, the lawyer may take reasonably necessary protective action" 5 and "the lawyer is impliedly authorized under rule 32:1.6 to reveal 6 information about the client, but only to the extent reasonably necessary to 7 protect the client's interests."
+[5] Iowa Rule of Professional Conduct 32:1.14 provides that "when the lawyer reasonably believes that the client has diminished capacity, is at risk of substantial physical, financial, or other harm unless action is taken, and cannot adequately act in the client's own interest, the lawyer may take reasonably necessary protective action" and "the lawyer is impliedly authorized under rule 32:1.6 to reveal information about the client, but only to the extent reasonably necessary to protect the client's interests."

-8 If there is a substantial danger of serious injury or death, the lawyer must 9 take the minimum steps necessary to ensure the child's safety, respecting 10 and following the child's direction to the greatest extent possible consistent 11 with the child's safety and ethical rules.
+[6] If there is a substantial danger of serious injury or death, the lawyer must take the minimum steps necessary to ensure the child's safety, respecting and following the child's direction to the greatest extent possible consistent with the child's safety and ethical rules.